Tamed Warping Network for High-Resolution Semantic Video Segmentation: Experiments

 \subsubsection{RGA Module}

-We introduce the RGA module to further exploit the correlation between residuals in image space and feature space.
-Results are demonstrated in Table~\ref{table:rga}.
-As expected, the RGA module further improves the performance of TWNet since it guides the CFR module to pay more attention to error-prone regions.
-The qualitative results of TWNet on Cityscapes are shown in Fig.~\ref{fig:qlt}.
+We introduce RGA to further exploit the correlation between residuals in image space and feature space.
+Results are demonstrated in \cref{table:rga}.
+As expected, the RGA module further improves the performance of TWNet since it guides CFR to pay more attention to error-prone regions.
+The qualitative results of TWNet on Cityscapes are shown in \cref{fig:qlt}.